You can run OpenCode on Android, but not the way most install guides imply.

 the launcher misdetects the Termux environment and hands Android-arm64 a Linux-x64

 binary.
-So "OpenCode on Android" means one of three real paths: a cloud Ubuntu
+So "OpenCode on Android" means one of four real paths: a cloud Ubuntu

 container with OpenCode pre-installed (Cosyra on Google Play, where you just type opencode, 1 hour free, no credit card),